shaunsmith/functionslab/3-1-SetupEnv.md

 ## oci-curl Configuration

-1. Edit the file [/util/oci-curl.sh](/util/oci-curl.sh) cloned/downloaded to your machine.
+1. Edit the file [/util/oci-curl.sh](/util/oci-curl.sh) cloned/downloaded on your machine.
 The relevant section of the file containing user account details is shown below.

 *Don't forget to add your user OCID and the full path to your private key file.*